kluchey/OMG/pages/MCV4U 5-3 Intersection of Lines.md

 		  logseq.order-list-type:: number
 		  $$\begin{cases} x=-1+3t \\ y=1+4t \\ z=-2t \end{cases}$$
 		  $$\begin{cases} x=-1+2k \\ y=3-k \\ z=-8+k \end{cases}$$
 		  Solution: {{cloze This system, using substitution, gives us more than enough equations to get t and k.
-If we use }}
+If we use the third equation, our t and k must work for it.
+If they do not, it means our system has no POI.
+If the system has no POI, to decide if the lines are parallel, determine if one direction vector is a multiple of the other direction vector.
+If not, then these lines are skew.}}
 		  @@html: <br><br><br>@@
 	- ## Consolidation
 		- Create the vector or parametric equations for two parallel, but not ==[[coincident]]==, lines in $$\R^3$$.
 If you try to solve this system for its ==[parameters]([[parameter]])==, what happens?
 Will this always happen for two parallel lines?